 Feeding our dogs with fresh natural human food has some noticeable benefits.
-But it’s not only about the nutrients: giving our dogs human food is part of the bond we share.
+Dogs can get profit from vitamins, minerals, fatty acids, and many other nutrients.
+But it’s not only about the nutritional value: giving our dogs human food and including them in our eating ritual is part of the bond we share.
 If you enjoy giving your pup healthy treats, this article is for you.

 Can dogs eat mango?

 If you are looking for a straight answer, then yes.
 Being a highly nutritious food, dogs can really benefit from eating mango.
 It’s a fat, cholesterol, and sodium-free fruit, contains more than 20 vitamins, and it is a great source of fiber.

 Regarding the different vitamins mango contains, we can find:

 - Vitamin A: It helps boost the immune system and vision.
 Besides, it regulates the correct functioning of kidneys, heart, and lungs.

 - Vitamin B6: This vitamin helps to maintain the right amount of amino acid in the bloodstream, and protects the body against possible infections.

 - Vitamin C: It is in charge of the growth, development, and repair of the body tissues.
 It maintains healthy cartilage, bones, and teeth, and it helps in the formation of collagen.